-Technology allows our material men or our vendors to track and watch what we’re doing so that they’re on top of it too.
-So, they’re not waiting till the last minute to release material.
-That’s never happened to us, right (laughs)?
+Technology allows our material men or our vendors to track and watch what we're doing so that they're on top of it too.
+So, they're not waiting till the last minute to release material.
+That's never happened to us, right (laughs)?
 As we know, it does happen sometimes because there’s a human element to it.
-There’s so much going on in construction sites.
-There’s more and more things that we’re responsible for.
-Technology’s going to be great for catching errors and being proactive.
+There's so much going on in construction sites.
+There's more and more things that we're responsible for.
+When it comes to supply chain and material ordering, technology is going to be great for catching errors and being proactive.

 How do you see data science driving the future?

 You're going to have to have data science people if you want to be at least 10 to 20 years ahead of your competition because it truly is everything.
 Data doesn't lie, right?
 Whatever goes in, must come out.
 If it's good data going in, it's going to be good data coming out.
 If you got bad data, you're gonna have bad data coming out.
 Data science gets a lot of the guys and gals buying into the industry.
 Having somebody focusing and crunching that data and being able to manipulate it is key.
 The way I see data is not the same way you're going to see it, and that's what's great about it.
 That's what makes it so unique, so dynamic, and that's how it’s going to drive us as an industry.

 What does the industry need to do to engage employees more?